 In early 2019 I built a three-node Kubernetes cluster on arm64 Rock64 hardware (rev 2).
 The cluster itself was purchased from PicoCluster.
 For more information about bootstrapping, refer to Bootstrapping Rock64 Kubernetes Cluster.

 The cluster has three nodes: two workers, and one leader.
-The leader node provides persistent volumes to compute nodes via NFS.
+Storage for the cluster is provided with Rook via Ceph.
 I chose to use MetalLB to provide ad-hoc load balancers for

 Services running in the cluster.